doichev-kostia/doichev-kostia/src/content/blog/app-engine-deployment-pipelines.md

 ## Introduction

-In the following blog post I will show how to deploy the client-side applications (static websites/web-apps) to Google App Engine using GitHub Actions pipelines.
+In the following blog post, I will show how to deploy client-side applications (static websites/web apps) to Google App Engine using GitHub Actions pipelines.
 Additionally, we will go through the process of setting up the temporary environments for major features that require a separate environment for testing.